 - Always have a jacket & rain gear on hand (for your camera too)

-- If you don’t mind camping, every single campground we went to was very well-kept and beautiful – so this may be another great way to save some $
+- If you don’t mind camping, every single campground we went to was very well-kept and beautiful – so this may be another great way to save some money.

 - MOST IMPORTANT: Watch out for the sheep!
 They will run into the road like little fluffy crazies and cause an accident if you aren’t paying attention!

-Want more?
-Read our Iceland travel stories from our fall camper van road trip, including many more photos, details & tips.
+Are you ready to plan your trip yet?
+Read our Iceland travel stories and tips, including many more photos, details & tips.